miinhle/content/newsletter/forward/dwarves-tech-radar-volume-01.md

 ---
 tags:
   - radar
+  - forward-engineering
+  - technology
 title: Dwarves Tech Radar Volume 01
 date: 2020-08-26
-description: null
+description: For this edition, the theme is to get the whole team used to the concept of a central knowledge base—every study to expand our view to the tech scene counts.
+The design team also has a place to contribute and discuss their practices.
-authors: null
+authors:
+- duy
 menu: memo
 type: null
 hide_frontmatter: false
 ---

----

 The Dwarves have their tradition to explore the tech scene and learn new things.
 Dwarves Tech Radar kicked the initial step since January of 2020.

 It is the first time we sit down and do it in written form.
 It's a bit hard for the engineers at first, but we managed to complete the volume with ten reports.

-Besides volume 01, we have an opportunity to sort out our current technology index and put it at<span style='color:pink_background'> </span><span style='color:pink_background'>[https://d.foundation/radar](https://d.foundation/radar)</span><span style='color:pink_background'>.</span> And for this edition, the theme is to get the whole team used to the concept of a central knowledge base—every study to expand our view to the tech scene counts.
+Besides volume 01, we have an opportunity to sort out our current technology index and put it at https://d.foundation/radar](https://d.foundation/radar).
+And for this edition, the theme is to get the whole team used to the concept of a central knowledge base—every study to expand our view to the tech scene counts.
 The design team also has a place to contribute and discuss their practices.

 ![](assets/dwarves-tech-radar-volume-01_d6ad0adba1f212243cbd321a44cc2e53_md5.webp)

 Let us walk you through the first Volume.

-## **Language & Framework**
+## Language & Framework
 ### WebAssembly
 Previously, it takes HTML, CSS, and Javascript to perform an interactive web-app for users.
 But with the continually higher demand, web-app must serve at a better velocity.
 Web Assembly was created to tackle the performance-critical problem that Javascript is struggling, leveraging the calculating ability in client-server, especially in multimedia processing tasks.
 The topic is a quick playing-around that will help engineers shorten their time to get to know the WebAssembly concepts.